DistrictOfJoban/Joban-Client-Mod/docs/Contribute_Code.md

 **Note: Work In progress, many things are probably subject to change**

 ## Project Structure
-Due to our rather complex requirements of having to support Fabric/Forge 1.16.5 - 1.20.3, we uses the Minecraft-Mappings project to facilitate building lots of variants with a single codebase.
+Due to our rather complex requirements of having to support Fabric/Forge 1.16.5 - 1.20.4, we use the Minecraft-Mappings project to facilitate building lots of variants with a single codebase.

 The primary development happens on Fabric, as such almost all the assets and codes are located in the `fabric` folder.
 The main mod's code are located in `fabric/src/main/java/com/lx862/jcm/mod`, these files will be compiled by both fabric and forge.